Inglourious Basterds

 Story & Plot Summary: Inglourious Basterds

-Quick Plot Summary: Released in 2009, Inglourious Basterds is a Drama, Thriller, War film directed by Quentin Tarantino.
+Quick Plot Summary: Released in 2009, Inglourious Basterds is a Drama, Thriller, War film directed by Quentin Tarantino, written by Quentin Tarantino.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Brad Pitt.
+It provides a scannable look at the movie's central conflict involving Brad Pitt as LT.
+Aldo Raine.

 Story Breakdown